fongc123/notes/Image Processing/Acquisition & Representation.md

 - $i$ represents the illumination
 - $r$ represents the reflectance (**or transmittance**)

-Reflectance is the property of an object to reflect light.
+<span style = "color:lightblue">Reflectance</span> is the property of an object to *reflect* light.
 Light that is reflected by an object is received by an imaging sensor.
+On the other hand, <span style = "color:lightblue">transmittance</span> is the propery of an object to *absorb* light.
+Light can still be transmitted <u>through</u> an object to an image sensor.

 ### Digitization
 <span style = "color:lightblue">Sampling</span> is the conversion of a pixel's coordinate position into a discrete value, while <span style = "color:lightblue">quantization</span> is the conversion of a pixel's light amplitude into a discrete value.
 Since computers can only process discrete values, a digital image is an **approximation** of a real, continuous scene.